-Video editing packages can often be characterised by large numbers - large file sizes, extensive and complex feature specifications and, arguably most important, hefty price tags.
-Applications such as Adobe Premiere Pro have become the industry standard for professional-level motion media production and command significant investment.
+Video editing software (opens in new tab) programs can often be characterised by large numbers - large file sizes, extensive and complex feature specifications and, arguably most important, hefty price tags.
+Applications such as Adobe Premiere Pro (opens in new tab) have become the industry standard for professional-level motion media production and command significant investment.

 VSDC is available as a free application and as a Pro version, costing $19.99, which is significantly less expensive than other similar software suites.
 The program offers the usual range of expected features, including clip trimming and cutting, application of transition effects and addition of audio.